Billadeau Quarter Horses

 Ryder, North Dakota & Wickenburg, Arizona

-Billadeau Quarter Horses relies heavily on horses with Shining Spark, the $4 million National Reined Cow Horse Association sire, for the cow side of their program.
+Billadeau stands four stallions—two of them junior stallions—all relying heavily on the genetics of Shining Spark, the $4 million National Reined Cow Horse Association sire, for the cow side of their program.

 “We really love the Shining Spark horses,” Billadeau said.
 “They are very trainable.
 They put substance and a mind on our foals.”

 Shiners Suduko, an own son of Shining Spark, is their senior sire, along with Ima Hired Gun, a son of Play Gun.
 Their junior stallions are the Metallic Cat son Exagereyt and Smart Shinin Spook, whose dam is a daughter of Shining Spark.
 Each stallion offers the benefit of enrollment into various incentives, with Shiner Suduko’s early crops already finding success in the Royal Crown and Riata Buckle.

 Along with the outstanding attributes of their stallions, the Billadeau program relies upon proven broodmares that mostly enjoying first careers in racing, roping or barrels.

 The Billadeaus now spend summers in central North Dakota and pack up the entire herd to winter in Arizona and marvel that the effort to mount themselves on good roping and barrel racing horses has evolved into something much more than intended with their stallions now offered to the public for just the second year.

 “It was what we’d always done, but more as a hobby for ourselves,” Billadeau said.
 “It seemed a little selfish.
 We wanted to share these horses with the industries that we so enjoy.”